seuwenfei/seuwenfei/README.md

 - [x] **Online Payment Fraud Detection** &ensp; | &ensp; *Dec 2022* &ensp; | &ensp; [Show project](https://github.com/seuwenfei/Online-payment-fraud-detection/blob/main/online-payment-fraud-detection.ipynb)
     * Trained the machine learning models for identifying fraudulent and non-fraudulent payments using Python in Jupyter Notebook.
     * The Python libraries used were pandas, numpy, seaborn, matplotlib, tabulate, sklearn
-    * The notebook covered techniques such as EDA, data visualization, and model comparison.
+    * The notebook covered techniques such as EDA, data visualization, and classification model comparison.
     * A random forest model with a F1 score of 0.79 was obtained.
 <br/>